pytorch/torchchat/README.md

 # Standalone Execution

 ## Desktop and Server Execution
 This has been tested with Linux and x86 (using CPU ~and GPU~), and MacOS and ARM/Apple Silicon.

-In addition to running with the generate.py driver in Python, you can also run PyTorch models without the Python runtime, based on Andrej's magnificent llama2.c code.
-(Installation instructions courtesy of @Bert Maher's llama2.so)
+The runner-* directories show how to integrate AOTI- and ET-exported models in a C/C++ application when no Python environment is available.
+Integrate it with your own applications and adapt it to your own application and model needs!

 Build the runner like this
 ```